zmahfuz0613/duck-hunt/README.md

 ![](https://media.giphy.com/media/TWxWXeuF8rIhG/giphy.gif)

-For this exercise, you'll be building the classic nintendo game, DUCK HUNT, using HTML, CSS, and JavaSCript.
+For this exercise, you'll be building the classic nintendo game, DUCK HUNT, using HTML, CSS, and JavaScript.

 ## Exercise